pratish974/tableAddandSort/README.md

 Email
 Marks: English Maths Science

-Note : This is Simple data display and adding page which you can use to chnage with with your need and enjoy the benifits.
+Note : This is Simple data display and adding page which you can use to chnage with with your need and enjoy the benifits And this is made on local apache server comes with xampp.